 Colonies that adjust the amount of brood rearing to food supply are less likely to need beekeeper intervention.

-Feeding bees is a useful technique but their own honey and pollen is always the first choice.
+Feeding bees sugar water is a useful technique but their own honey and pollen is always the first choice.

 Carniolan queens tend to continue brood rearing until late September making for strong colonies going into Winter.